 24. Can I pay via cash, Paypal, credit card, check?

 If you are interested in paying by cash or check please contact us directly.
 You are able to book online with your credit card or you may contact us by phone to place an order.
-Because people have abused our policies and we have no recourse, we no longer accept PayPal.
+We do not accept PayPal.

 25. Where do you pick up/meet?
 Do you pickup in Page, AZ?

 We pick up anywhere in Kanab for all tours.
 WE DO NOT PICK UP IN PAGE.
 Other meetups or pickup locations are possible depending on tour logistics and are determined on a case by case basis.
 Pickups, meetup locations, and exceptions are purely at our discretion.
 If you are staying in Page, and wish to avoid backtracking, and are doing a Wave, White Pocket, or South Coyote Buttes, or a variant of these tours, we often arrange to meet people at the intersection of House Rock Valley Rd and Hwy 89.
 For those staying in Kanab but traveling on to Page or other AZ destinations that evening, guests sometimes follow in their own cars from Kanab and park them at an appropriate place to avoid backtracking.
 Many people travelling through or who have just arrived opt to meet us at our location: 4350 E Mountain View Drive Kanab, UT 84741.
 Parking and Storage are available here.

 26. What is there to do in Kanab?
 Should we stay there?

 Kanab is definitely the place to be.
 It makes a great home base because of its central location.
 We are 2 hours or less from Bryce Canyon National Park, Zion National Park, the North Rim of the Grand Canyon National Park, Lake Powell, and several National Monuments.
 Take a look at our Resources page for our recommendations for local hotels, restaurants, and attractions.